Make the Most of Your Traditional IRA†

 - You make withdrawals to pay qualified higher education expenses for yourself, a spouse, children, or grandchildren.

 By April 1 following the year in which you reach age 70½, you must begin withdrawals from your IRA.
-A great advantage of taking only the required minimum distribution amount is that the balance continues to compound tax-deferred.
 However, if your distributions in any year after you reach age 70½ are less than the required minimum, you will be subject to a penalty tax equal to 50% of the difference.

 - If you have earned income or alimony, you can establish as many IRA accounts as you want prior to the tax year in which you reach age 70½.
 Keep in mind, however, that you may be incurring annual account fees for each account, so maintaining multiple accounts may not be a prudent decision.